brab0/appt/plugins/mongoose/README.md

 ## @appt/mongoose
 This is a plugin made for the Mongoose ODM that wraps it to works into the Appt's ecosystem.

+## Third-Party
+We don't want re-invent the wheel!
+Thanks to these amazing packages out there we can go straight to the point.
+By now, we're using(wrapping) only [Mongoose](https://www.npmjs.com/package/mongoose) for advanced database models and schemes;

 ## Resources
 The `@appt/mongoose` plugin export some resources which can be imported as seen below: